akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 contained in the columns of the ICA outputs, U

 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Recognition-Algorithms/Face%20recognition%20using%20ICA%20(Independent%20Component%20Analysis)/Images/nihms-199383-f0006.jpg" align="left"/>

 Two architectures for performing ICA on images.
 Left: Architecture for finding statistically independent basis images.
 Performing source separation on the face images produced independent component images in the rows of U. Right: Architecture for finding a factorial code.
 Performing source separation on the pixels produced a factorial code in the columns of the output matrix, U

-Image synthesis model for Architecture 2, based on Olshausen & Field (1996) and Bell & Sejnowski (1997).
+Image synthesis model for Architecture 2,` based on Olshausen & Field (1996)` and `Bell & Sejnowski (1997)`.
 Each image in the dataset was considered to be a linear combination of underlying basis images, given by the matrix A. The basis images were each associated with a set of independent "causes", given by a vector of coefficients in S. The causes were recovered by a matrix of learned filters, WI, which attempts to invert the unknown basis functions to produce statistically independent outputs, U.

-Architecture 2 is associated with the image synthesis model of Olshausen and Field,16 and was also employed by Bell and Sejnowskig for finding image filters that produced statistically independent outputs from natural scenes.
+Architecture 2 is associated with the image synthesis `model of Olshausen` and Field,16 and was also employed by `Bell and Sejnowskig` for finding image filters that produced statistically independent outputs from natural scenes.
  Images were considered to be created from a set of basis images in A and a vector of underlying statistically independent image causes, in S. The ICA algorithm attempts to invert the basis images by finding a set of filters WI that produce statistically independent outputs.
-This image synthesis model differs from that in Figure 2 in that the basis images are the columns of A = WT', and the statistically independent sources, U, are the coefficients.
+This image synthesis model differs from that in Figure 2 in that the basis images are the columns of `A = WT `', and the statistically independent sources, U, are the coefficients.

-The columns of the ICA output matrix, WIX = U, provided a factorial code for the training images in X. Each column of U contained the coefficients of the the basis images in A for reconstructing each image in X .
+The columns of the ICA output matrix,` WIX = U `, provided a factorial code for the training images in X. Each column of U contained the coefficients of the the basis images in A for reconstructing each image in X .
-The representational code for test images was found by WIXtesti = Utesti, where XteSt was the zero-mean matrix of test images, and WI was the weight matrix found by performing ICA on the training images.
+The representational code for test images was found by` WIXtesti = Utesti `, where XteSt was the zero-mean matrix of test images, and WI was the weight matrix found by performing ICA on the training images.

 <img src="https://github.com/Vi1234sh12/Face-X/blob/master/Recognition-Algorithms/Face%20recognition%20using%20ICA%20(Independent%20Component%20Analysis)/Images/A-basic-ICA-model-for-blind-source-separation.png" align="center"/>